lamodots/Photographers-Association-Membership-Application/client/README.md

   - Memebrs should be able to add family member or remove from profile.✔️
   - Admin should be able to update members membership.
 Example, give member Honourary member, Life member.
-  - Admin should be able to change membership role
+  - Admin Create a moderator or admin // stakeholders changed the idea ✔️
   - System Admin should not show in the list of members

   - Add option to check if event is FREE or paid.
 If is Free users will not see `Reserve a seat button` on event details page.